 However, the darkest secret of the mica industry is the involvement of child labour in procuring the mineral.
 Notably, mica mining was banned in Jharkhand in 1980 when the Forest Conservation Act came into effect.
 However, illegal mining continues to be a concerning issue in the region.

-Kailash Satyarthi Children’s Foundation (KSCF) is addressing the multi-dimensional problems of child labour and exploitation in the mica mining districts of Bihar and Jharkhand.
-Child labour free mica is within our grasp if we tackle this issue by keeping children at the center, involving relevant stakeholders and engaging government at all levels, civil society and industry bodies.
-We aim to unite and leverage the collective power of all stakeholders locally, nationally and globally to end all child labour in the region by 2025.
+The Kailash Satyarthi Children’s Foundation (KSCF) has been addressing the serious problem of child labour and exploitation in the mica regions of Bihar and Jharkhand since 2005.
+Our vision of a child labour-free mica industry can be achieved if we keep children at the centre, involve relevant stakeholders, engage the government at all levels, and rope in the industry bodies and civil society.
+We aim to unite and leverage the collective power of all stakeholders locally, nationally and globally to end all forms of child labour in the region.